-There are different types of apricot kernels, some of which contain high levels of the toxin that can release cyanide into the body when eaten.
-Food Standards Australia New Zealand has issued advice that adults don’t eat more than three apricot kernels a day and children should not eat any.
+There are different types of apricot kernels, some of which contain high levels of the toxin that can release cyanide into the body when eaten, for this reason Food Standards Australia New Zealand has banned the sale of raw apricot kernels see their advice.

 Accidental swallowing of an occasional seed or pip is not a concern.
 However, do not make a habit of eating the seeds from these fruits.
 For a young child, swallowing only a few seeds or pits may cause illness and in rare cases can be fatal.

 Kumara, a member of the sweet potato family, can produce toxins in response to injury, insect attack and other stress.
 The most common toxin, ipomeamarone, can make the kumara taste bitter.
 There have been reports of cattle deaths after they have eaten mouldy kumara.
 The toxin levels are usually highest near the area of damage.
 It is recommended that any damaged parts on kumara are removed before cooking.
 Do not eat it if it tastes bitter after cooking.